 Invasive Alien Plant Species in Inishowen

 Invasive plants on our riverbanks is a cause for much concern among groups across Inishowen.
-The Inishowen Rivers Trust welcomes records from the public of 6 key invasive plant species.
-These plants are considered invasive as they can create significant challenges for our native biodiversity.
-The IRT aims to map the distribution of these species across Inishowen and particularly on our rivers where they can cause bank erosion.
+The Inishowen Rivers Trust welcomes records from the public of 6 key invasive plant species growing along our riverbanks, road verges and spreading rapidly across fields.
+These plants are considered invasive and they can create significant challenges for our native biodiversity.
+The IRT aims to map the distribution of these species across Inishowen and particularly those found on riverbanks where they can cause bank erosion.

 - Japanese Knotweed

 - Himalayan Balsam

 If you wish to get involved in recording Invasive Alien Plants (IAS) in Inishowen you can fill in our online surveys.
 Keep it handy on your smart phone and whenever you spot one of these species you can submit it to us by filling out this simple form.

 You can also scan the QR Code to open the survey form directly.